Christoffel-Symbols/CS-Calculator/README.md

 - Need to develop a parser that can render pythonnic mathematical expression to latex in real-time.
 This, in part, can be achieved using shunting yard algorithm.
 - Catch the error when contravariant metric tensor cannot be computed.
-- Remove `real` parameter when generating symbols using `sympy.core.symbols.Symbol` and run tests (scale factor 'at(t)' is causing an issue).
 - `alpha`, `delta`, and `epsilon` reserved parameters don't work when a request is sent from the Graphical UI.

 ## Roadmap